xinhuey/trimodel-options-engine/README.md

 # TriModel Options Engine

-A Python options pricing engine that prices European options three independent ways — **Black-Scholes** (closed-form), **Monte Carlo simulation**, and a **Binomial Tree**.
+A Python options pricing engine that prices European options three independent ways: **Black-Scholes** (closed-form), **Monte Carlo simulation**, and a **Binomial Tree**.
 It then cross-validates the results against each other and computes the Greeks.

 ## The decision to have three options: